Methodism vs Lutheranism: What’s the Difference?

 Christian church

-What are the largest denominations on Methodism and Lutheranism?
+What are the largest denominations in Methodism and Lutheranism?
 See below.

 Methodism and Lutheranism Comparison

-Methodism and Lutheranism are both branches of Protestant Christianity, yet they originated in different centuries, in different countries, and challenged different authority structures.
-(Also see Methodist vs Anglican: What’s the Difference?)
+Methodism and Lutheranism are branches of Protestant Christianity, yet they originated in different centuries and countries and challenged other authority structures.
+(Also see Methodist vs. Anglican: What’s the Difference?)

 Luther challenged the Catholic church.
 Wesley challenged the Church of England.
-The roots of these denominations are firmly planted in the convictions of their founders, yet present-day churches in these traditions are undergoing change.
+The roots of these denominations come from the convictions of their founders, yet some present-day churches in these traditions are changing.

 FounderJohn Wesley (1703-1791)Martin Luther (1483-1546)